mukhammadsiddiq/Project_AEGIS-/README.md

 # logging_reporting.py:

 Aim: To log security-related activities and generate comprehensive reports.
-This aids in auditing, compliance, and understanding the security landscape of the monitored environment.
+This aids in auditing, compliance, and understanding the security landscape of the monitored environment